 4. if the Floor Indicator field is included and the I-bit is set to '1' (multi-talker), shall provide a notification to the user indicating the type of call and may provide a list of current talkers;

+5. may store the Granted Party's Identity and may display the identity of the talking party to the user;

+6. shall store the Audio SSRC of the Granted Participant, to be able to associate received RTP media packets with this communication in case of multiplexing;

-5. should start the optional timer T103 (End of RTP media) for the participant for which Floor Taken message was received; and
+7. should start the optional timer T103 (End of RTP media) for the participant for which Floor Taken message was received; and

-6. shall remain in the 'U: has no permission' state.
+8. shall remain in the 'U: has no permission' state.